 Lake Manyara National Park

 It is one of the few places in Tanzania that offers a canoe safari and a night game drive.
-Both of which are unique experiences.
+Enjoy a visit to Lake Manyara as part of this three-day multi-park tour for an unforgettable African safari.

 Tarangire National Park